 No, in that circumstance the ER copay is waived when you are admitted to the hospital within 48 hours of the ER visit and you would only be responsible for the inpatient hospital copay amount.

-Memorial Hermann Advantage HMO plan will pay up to $400 every year toward the cost of hearing aids.
-You pay no copay.
-If the cost of the hearing aids is greater than the maximum allowance every year paid by the plan, you will be responsible for the remaining cost.
+Memorial Hermann Advantage HMO plans will pay up to $400 every year toward the cost of hearing aids.

-Memorial Hermann Advantage HMO plan will pay up to $200 every year toward the cost of eyewear.
+Memorial Hermann Advantage HMO plans will pay up to $200 every year toward the cost of eyeglasses or contact lenses.

 Our service area includes Harris, Fort Bend and Montgomery counties.
 That means all members must live in one of those 3 counties to be eligible for our plan.
 Our provider network is not limited to these 3 counties, as any provider or hospital that is in our network, anywhere in Greater Houston is "in the network."